erSubhashThapa/100daysofcode/r1-log.md

   Ok I was very confused for a while and a bunch of things just clicked.
 I think.

   I thought it was going to be hard to make the above code DRY because you can't pass arguments to callbacks.
 I thought in order to make this code DRY we need to pass arguments to the callbacks.
 But you don't.
 I was just very confused about where the callbacks start and end in this code.
 So I'll get back to how to actually make this code dry.
-But since I put sometime into reviewing closures, I'll talk about that for a little even though this isn't necessary for our code.
+But since I put some time into reviewing closures, I'll talk about that for a little even though this isn't necessary for our code.

   ## Passing Parameters to a Callback